joash-dev/intrak_v2/docs/CHAPTER_3.md

 The NAS selection enables integration with institutional backup systems through standard network share backup.
 The backup strategy implements daily incremental backups of the NAS document repository with weekly full backups, addressing the sustainability dimension's long-term data preservation requirements.

 **Deployment Architecture:**
 The network topology places the NAS on the same subnet as the application server to maximize throughput and minimize latency.
 Gigabit Ethernet connectivity ensures file transfer performance meets user experience expectations.
-The local network deployment satisfies the delimitation constraint against off-campus access.
+The configuration of a secure internet gateway enables the required remote access for industry partners.

 **Alternative Rejected Features:**
-The decisioning process explicitly rejected cloud storage integration, ruling out features such as content delivery network (CDN) acceleration for document downloads and geographic distribution for disaster recovery.
-These rejections flow directly from the security and constraint dimensions that penalized cloud-based approaches.
+The decisioning process explicitly rejected *pure* cloud storage integration (Design 2), ruling out features such as public CDN acceleration.
+However, the requirement for remote access was met through the hybrid NAS configuration rather than adopting a full cloud architecture, preserving data sovereignty while delivering necessary functionality.

 The systematic trade-off analysis ensured that design decisions aligned with project priorities, explicitly valuating security and sustainability over raw performance or cost minimization.
 This stakeholder-informed prioritization produced an architecture appropriate for the institutional academic context.